 On the other hand, if you’re a recent graduate with no such responsibilities, you may choose a high-paying job because it will help you pay off your college debts faster.

 But it’s not only your situation that is of importance here.
 Your dreams and desires are just as crucial.
-The thing about following one’s dream is that it may carry more or less risk – that’s why it’s always a good idea to revise your goals and adjust them to the reality in which you find yourself.
+The thing about following one dream that it may carry more or less risk – that’s why it’s always a good idea to revise your goals and adjust them to the reality in which you find yourself.

-For example, if you’d like to become a successful rockstar, you’re likely to become unhappy because most of the people who try that will fail and only few will get where they want.
+For example, if you’d like to become a successful rockstar, you’re likely to become unhappy because most of the people who try that will fail and only a few will get where they want.